-This year has felt very long, with one disaster rolling into the next and family life being turned on its head.
-Days have blended into each other, punctuated by a Zoom exercise class or morning walk.
-The most exciting event being a trip to the coffee shop.
+This year has felt very long, with one lockdown or set of restrictions rolling into the next and family life being turned on its head.

 With school holidays about to start again next week, I suddenly realised this morning that we would be heading into Term 3, not Term 4 when the kids return to school.
 That (while obvious to anyone with a calendar) was a crushing realisation.
 Akin to waking up on a Monday morning and thinking it is Saturday.

 In that moment I understood that I have another six months of wrangling my children out of the house by 8am every day.
 Welcome to the mid-year-morning blues.

 Studies have already proven what we all know: getting kids ready for the day is hard work.

 There’s a lot to squish into the morning without allowing for tantrums, lost Transformer legs and hunting down socks without seams in them.
 Dressing, breakfast, basic hygiene measures (clean face and teeth) for little people take time.
 The other stuff just has to wait – and then you’re running out the door trailing bags and biscuit crumbs.

 It’s the one time when chaos can also be monotonous.
 And chaos is tiring.
 And stressful.
 And boring.

 It’s time for a spring clean (even though we’re deep into winter)